softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 ## algorithm
 1. SVM
  ### Step 1: Introduction to SVM
+- Two types of SVMs are
+1. Support Vector Machines (SVM) with different kernels, specifically the linear kernel (SVM with a linear kernel) and the radial basis function (RBF) kernel (often denoted as SVM with an RBF kernel).g
 - What's SVM?
 ![What's SVM?](images/whatsSVM.png)
 - `Objective:` SVM is a machine learning algorithm used for classification and regression.